PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 16:56:29
+Last updated: 2024-04-02 16:57:02
-Random Quote: There is nothing on this earth more to be prized than true friendship. - Thomas Aquinas
+Random Quote: Success is getting what you want.
+Happiness is wanting what you get. - Dale Carnegie